Igalia/phpreport/docs/developer/devel-setup.rst

 Alternatively, clone it elsewhere and create a link from the web server directory.

+You must also run ``composer dump-autoload -o`` inside PhpReport root directory, so it can generate the autoload files.
+Then, run ``composer install`` to install the project dependencies.

 Step 3: Creating the schema and initial data of the database
 ============================================================